Avalon-Lab/Leaflet.windbarb/README.md

     fillColor - Set the fill colour of the circle - Default = #2B85C7 (Thanks  Rickyars (https://github.com/rickyars))
     mirrorVel - mirrors velocity indication; default = false
 #### Changelog
+0.0.7 - November, 2019

-0.0.6 - February, 2019
+	Add package.json to be able to retrive this plugin with npm 0.0.6 - February, 2019

 	Add change stroke and flag color ability into the script